 Meeting growing customer expectations is an efficient way that companies use to achieve better results.
 Customers constantly have questions about the goods or services they are paying for.
 Companies have to respond quickly but it’s hard to do it in real time.
 Then ML comes to the rescue.

 Marketing campaigns depend on timeliness and relevance.
-Send customers the right messages at the right time so they can move through the purchase funnel.
+Send customers the right messages at the right time so they can progress through the purchase funnel.
 ML helps to quickly get information about the characteristics and preferences of customers.

 The above-mentioned methods of using machine learning are available not only to IT giants: any company can benefit from this direction in artificial intelligence.
-Your business can also increase the efficiency of solutions, improve work results, and provide customers with better services if you implement quality machine learning.
+Your business can also increase the efficiency of decision-making, improve work results, and provide customers with better services if you implement quality machine learning.

 If you are interested in applying machine learning, Polygant will help you integrate it into your business.
-For time frames and the cost of machine learning, please fill in the request form, and our managers will contact you.
+For time frames and the cost of machine learning, please fill out the request form, and our managers will contact you.